 When you get scammed, it is not pleasant.
 Quickly, it becomes very important to know what steps to take if you get scammed.
 You had a gut feeling something was wrong, but a fast talking salesperson fooled you.
 Or the product you ended up with is not at all what you imagined it would be.
 Now,you feel stupid and helpless.
 To help you deal with that despair, I have created this review to help others know what steps to take when you get scammed.

-What Steps to Take When You Get Scammed Overview
+What Steps to Take If You Get Scammed Overview

 I know the feeling, I’ve been there!
 That is why I started this site.